-Every division shall establish divisional appeal procedures.
-Students may appeal grades according to the procedures established for that purpose in the division.
-The appeal may be made whether marks have been altered by the review process or not.
-These procedures are outlined on page 30 of the Calendar, and are also available upon request at the Undergraduate Program Office.
+Every division/faculty shall establish divisional appeal procedures.
+Students may appeal grades regardless of whether marks have been altered by the review process or not.
+These procedures are outlined on page 34 of this Calendar, and are available upon request at Registrar's Office.